connectome-neuprint/neuprint-python/README.md

 and simply adds some convenience functions to query data from a neuPrint server.

+If you want to query a DVID server, check out [dvidtools](https://github.com/flyconnectome/dvid_tools) instead.

 ## Install

 Make sure you have [Python 3](https://www.python.org),